Interview With Powerlifting Champion Clay Brandenburg

 Big Clay: #1 consistent training,#2 proper tech,#3 strong upper back, heavy rows and weighted pull ups,#4 strong triceps, floor press, heavy dumbbells skull crushers,#5 strong chest, incline dumbbell press, heavy log press,#6 strong shoulders, strict overhead pressing, shoulder pin press,#7 heavy CNS training!
 Heavy board work partials.

 #8 touching in training, you have to touch in training to excel in a meet.
-Boards are only a tool; they should not be used all the time. #9 great training partner with a good eye for technique! #10 a great coach…nothing like an outside voice to guide you to greatness
+Boards are only a tool; they should not be used all the time. #9 great training partner with a good eye for technique! #10 a great coach…nothing like an outside voice to guide you

 CRITICAL BENCH: Everyone, mark these tips down!
 What does Big Clay enjoy doing away from powerlifting?